The Machine: Bride of Pin-Bot

 The Machine: Bride of Pin-Bot (styled The Machine: Bride of PIN•BOT) is a 1991 pinball game designed by Python Anghelo and John Trudeau (Dr. Flash), and released by Williams.
 It is the second game in the Pin-Bot series, and is the last game produced by Williams to use a segmented score display rather than a dot-matrix screen.
 It is also one of the few pinball games produced that uses a variable-brightness segmented display.

+Design

+The design process began with a poem.